 Workforce Solutions Office staff accepts a hard copy or electronic complaint from the MSFW or their representative using Form ETA 8429 that describes the alleged violation(s) of the employment-related law(s).

-The complaint is referred to the Complaint System representative.
+The complaint is referred to the CSR.

-Once received, the Complaint System representative must attempt to resolve the complaint informally at the local level, unless:
+Once received, the CSR must attempt to resolve the complaint informally at the local level, unless:

 the complaint was submitted to TWC, and the TWC Complaint System coordinator determines that immediate action or referral is necessary; or